somaz94/cicd-monitoring/README.md

 # 🛠️ cicd-monitoring

-A curated collection of CI/CD pipelines and instructions on how to install and set up the associated monitoring tools across various environments.
+A comprehensive collection of CI/CD pipelines and monitoring tools configurations for various cloud platforms and on-premise environments.

 <br/>